 However, it must be noted that performance metrics aren’t KPIs, meaning metrics are not the most important things your organization needs to measure, monitor, and perform against.
 That specific designation is reserved for your KPIs.
 Metrics help you measure performance, but they aren’t the most important to achieve your business goals.

-As stated earlier, metrics and KPIs are often confused, but the clear difference is KPIs are the key measures that will have the most impact in moving your organization forward.
-They clearly articulate and represent key business goals and provide insight into what your organization needs to measure and achieve to reach your long-term objectives.
+As stated earlier, metrics and KPIs can be confused, but the main difference is KPIs are the key measures that will have the most impact in moving your organization forward.
+They clearly articulate and represent key business goals and provide insight into what your organization needs to measure and achieve to reach your long-term objectives and specific goals.
 Tracking KPIs allows you to determine if your goals are being met, or at least close to being met.
 Great strategic plans have 5-7 clear Key Performance Indicators with a mixture of leading and lagging indicators that keep the pulse on how you’re performing against your plan.
+[We know we’ve already stated this, but it’s important we make this point twice!]

 Ultimately, while metrics are the data points that are good to know, KPIs are the data points that you need to know.
 Metrics are the building blocks to create KPIs.
 Start with listing your metrics first, then from all those different metrics above, narrow down your primary 5-7 points that would be your key performance indicators.